 Degree Type: BAS in Fire and Emergency Management

 16. Adelphi University

 Adelphia University offers a Bachelors of Science Degree in Emergency Services Administration.
 This course of study was designed to create leaders in the field of emergency response.
-Students well become well versed in all of the effective strategies around mitigating disasters.
+Students will become well versed in all of the effective strategies around mitigating disasters.
 Some of these skills stem from leadership and communication which are transferable to most disciplines.
-Students who have already achieved coursework in similar fields such as: police academy coursework, regional or county fire training, military training, federal DHS courses, or Paramedic or EMT training might be eligible for life experience credits.
+Students who have already achieved coursework in similar fields such as police academy coursework, regional or county fire training, military training, federal DHS courses, or Paramedic or EMT training might be eligible for life experience credits.
 Those who are serving in the military might be able to access GI benefits that can be applied to this program.
-Coursework will train students to navigate natural disasters that no one has control over, as well as man made ones, ensuring that communities are less vulnerable in the midst of catastrophe.
+Coursework will train students to navigate natural disasters that no one has control over, as well as man-made ones, ensuring that communities are less vulnerable in the midst of catastrophe.

 Degree Type: BS in Emergency Services Administration

 Barry University offers students a Bachelor of Science degree program in Emergency Management that can be achieved entirely online.
 This program was designed expressly for those who are already professionals in the field of emergency management and those who are interested in learning how to play advanced leadership roles in this career path.
 This course of study requires the completion of 120 credit hours which include: 45 distribution requirements (general education), 12 major-related elective credits, and an optional portfolio related to experiential learning of 90 credits.
 Students will learn frameworks to interrupt catastrophes in their wake or mitigate the impact of the ones that cannot be controlled.
 There are many opportunities to transfer credits, including applicable life experience.
 Barry offers a unique tuition structure that enables students to pay as they go.
 There are many start dates per year, making it easy to matriculate when it is convenient for the student.

 Degree Type: BS in Emergency Management